sgrubert/Serious-Game-Framework/README.md

 We are looking to...

++ finish the game designer view to allow educators to create and publish games
 + add an optional division per day for all statistics.
 + add more usage statistics for administrators.
 + add a possibility to re-add badges to the Mozilla Backpack.